TsumiNa/meteor-typescript/README.md

 ## Change Log

+#### 0.5.2
+- Now compiler will throw an `ENOENT` error when referenced definition files are not exist

 #### 0.5.1
 - **BugFix:** Some definition errors will cause compiler crash.
 - Add `target` compile option support.